 You visit Ohio, or California, or Delaware and the locals act like Chicago is a swear word, give you this sad look like they feel sorry for you.
 Sorry that though you were lucky and grew up in a neighborhood where you had a front porch with flowers and you could ride your bike to the park, that some of your best friends from high school grew up in places where shootings happened down the street, where they walked around caution tape after the blood was cleaned off the sidewalk the next morning.
 Sorry that you went to a lifeguard camp as a kid where you found condoms and broken glass and heroin needles in the sand before you could understand what they meant.
 Sorry that people are murdered and raped in parks that you love, that you get honked at and waved at and blown kisses to when you walk to Mariano's by yourself and that crime rates spike on holidays and weekends.
 Sorry that the schools and the day camps and the park districts in your city are underfunded and the systems created for your neighbors are unfair and broken.
 Sorry that you go off to college and meet kids from Peoria that are out of touch with the things happening 50 miles away from them until Chance the Rapper comes to town for a concert.

 I want to draw a map one day of the places that this city has shaped me.
 The record stores and book shops that have propelled my writing forth, the little front-yard library where I picked up my first book on Greek Philosophy.
 The baseball games my father took us to as kids, where we got peanut shells thrown at our heads by Cardinals fans.
-The bathroom of the museum I threw up in before I knew how to handle alcohol, where I wandered the dark hallways and the staircases and wondered who I was growing up to be.
-The hot classrooms of my high school where I nearly failed Algebra 2 but realized how much I loved literature and poetry, the Italian ice stand across the street for the last few days of school.
+The Cultural Center where I wandered the dark hallways and the staircases and wondered who I was growing up to be.
+The hot classrooms of my high school, the Italian ice stand across the street for the last few days of the year.
 The lake I swam in on my nineteenth birthday, felt the sun burning my face but didn't mind, watched boats fly past me in the water.
-The rooftops I've counted stars on, the room full of butterflies at Peggy Notebaert that makes my breathing stop, the first time I felt heartbreak at Millenium Park, the dive bars that got me into trouble.

 My favorite view of this city is on this Amtrak train to Union Station from Champaign, Illinois.
 You can look right out of the window and see the cold, metal buildings.
 But you know the warmth hidden in office cubicles, in taxi cabs, you know the grit and the hard work and a few of the stories that live in them.
 You watch the 4:00 sun make magic, silver glitter, sit back in your seat, can't wait to get off the train and smell that special air.